CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

 #### `LOADTOOL`

 "Loads" the specified tool.
 This means different things for different tools.
-For example, `PICKER` loading means moving the gantry to the tool rack and picking up that tool, while for `CAMERA` and `SYRINGE` it currently just does internal bookkeeping.
+For example, `PICKER` loading means moving the gantry to the tool rack and picking up that tool, while for `SYRINGE` it currently just does internal bookkeeping.

 *Format:* `LOADTOOL toolname`

-  - `toolname`: One of `CAMERA`, `SYRINGE`, or `PICKER`.
+  - `toolname`: One of `SYRINGE`, or `PICKER`.

 #### `UNLOADTOOL`